olimorris/hledger-forecast/README.md

 - `once` - Generate _one-time_ transactions on a specified date
 - `custom` - Generate transactions every _n days/weeks/months_

-These will output periodic transactions such as `~ every 3 months` or `~ every year`.
+These will write periodic transactions such as `~ every 3 months` or `~ every year` in the output journal file.

 #### Custom period

-A custom period allows you to specify a custom periodic rule as per Hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions):
+When you need a bespoke time bound forecasts, a custom period may be useful.
+Custom periods allow you to specify a custom periodic rule as per hledger's [periodic rule syntax](https://hledger.org/dev/hledger.html#periodic-transactions):

 ```yaml
 custom: